 Albany and Dougherty County remain as the main trade center and hub of southwest Georgia.
 The present day economy now revolves around manufacturing and small businesses.
 Already home to P&G, Mars, Miller Coors, and the Marine Corps Logistics Base, Dougherty County is a top contender for new businesses.

 Dougherty County is a great choice if you are looking to get out of the urban environment in Atlanta, and find cheaper real estate, and a more affordable workforce.
 The community also offers a high quality of life, a top notch higher education system and the ability to train a workforce through Albany Technical College, Albany State University and Darton State College.

-Albany and Dougherty County are also rich with talent from the area including athletes Alice Coachmen and Nancy Lopez, restraunteers Paula Deen and her sons Bobby and Jamie all hail from the good life city and there TMs bound to be many more following in their footsteps.
+Albany and Dougherty County are also rich with talent from the area including athletes Alice Coachmen and Nancy Lopez, restraunteers Paula Deen and her sons Bobby and Jamie all hail from the good life city and there's bound to be many more following in their footsteps.
 However, a visit to Albany and Dougherty County would not be complete, without grooving to the sounds of famous musician Ray Charles at Ray Charles Plaza in downtown Albany.
-When you stop by and visit Dougherty County, you TMll see it TMs the friendly and diverse locals who really put the good in Good Life City.
+When you stop by and visit Dougherty County, you'll see it's the friendly and diverse locals who really put the "good" in Good Life City.